-Built by Alfredo Bondi in Italy and France between 1934 to the 1958.
+Built by Alfredo Bondi in Italy and France between 1934 and 1958.

 Bondi had a long history in the motorcycle industry.
 He worked as a designer with the MM factory in Italy and was a close personal friend of champion rider Luigi Bonazzi.